eschliepe/gie-march-madness/README.md

 9. You may now copy the "My Team" directory, rename the library and start programming your Square Team.
 10. When completed with programming your Team, commit all your code and create a pull request.
 The only directory that should have any changes is the one for your Team.
 11. The GIE committee will review all the pull requests and once it's shown that the team is functional, we will add it to the list for the brackets.
+12. When submitting your pull request, please use any number of the following hashtags to let us know what team(s) you with to be included with, in addition to the general battle.